predragnikolic/Sone/README.md

-# Sublime Sone Color Scheme
+# Sone Color Scheme - Sublime Color Scheme
 Simple and Unique, a sublime color scheme like no other.

 ![Sone Color Scheme Screen shot](img/screenshot.png)